 On one end of Pine Avenue you can find my favorite donuts on the planet.
 And on the other end is the pier with sensational views.

 And packed into the 1/2 mile in between is the cute Shiny Fish Emporium where you can paint your own sand dollars, tons of local and sustainable boutique shops that are part of the Pine Avenue restoration project, and an Instagrammer’s dream.
 And if you’re lucky, a local event or festival like the Easter egg hunt we went to a couple of year’s back.

 I’m not typically a return visitor.
 I stay somewhere and the next time look for something else that’s reasonably priced and meets my needs.
 I am a Tortuga Inn return visitor.
 The only time we didn’t stay at Tortuga Inn was when we decided last minute to pack up and visit Anna Maria right after spring break, and they were sold out.
 Never again.

 Tortuga Inn is the place to stay on Anna Maria.
 With two pools, a location right across from the beach, huge rooms with tons of multiple bedroom suite options, and fantastic customer service, there really just isn’t a better choice.
 It’s cliche I know, but when we’re there, it’s like our home away from home.

 Located just about an hour from the Tampa airport, Anna Maria is a great weekend trip added to a longer Florida visit.
-We’ve found that three days at either the beginning or the end of a week-long Florida vacation is the perfect amount of time to melt away the stress from life, enjoy a full day at the beach, and fill up on all of my local cravings.
+We’ve found that three days at either the beginning or the end of a week-long Florida vacation is the perfect amount of time to melt away the stress from life, enjoy a full day at the beach (it’s not quite as nice as the beach in San Juan but still beautiful), and fill up on all of my local cravings.

 After our three days, we’re always ready to either head home or to the busier activities we love in the Tampa area.